Find and fix writing mistakes instantly

 |She hid.||She hid under the blankets to scare her twin brother.|

 |Ted fled.||Ted fled to Miami on a yacht.|

 Each sentence that contains at least one connecting word helps you to better understand the situation.
 It makes you feel like the sentences without connecting words aren’t providing the full scenario.
 That’s why this part of speech is important for both writing and speaking.
 Now that you understand why connecting words are so valuable, let’s look at the various categories.
 You’ll begin with time preposition examples.

 On is one of the most common time connecting words.
-You can use it to discuss days of the week.
+You can use it to discuss days of the week in this prepositions example.

 - What did you do on Friday?
 I didn’t see you at the party.

 - Well, on Thursday night I came down with the flu.
 I was still sick on Friday, so my mom wouldn’t let me leave the house.

 In American English, you also use on to discuss the weekend and vacations.